Dexter (TV series): Awards and nominations

 Dexter was nominated for 24 Primetime Emmy Awards, including in the category of Outstanding Drama Series four times in a row, from 2008 to 2011, and Outstanding Lead Actor in a Drama Series (for Hall) five times in a row, from 2008 to 2012.
-It has also been nominated for ten Golden Globe Awards (winning two), seven Screen Actors Guild Awards and received a Peabody Award in 2007.
+It has also been nominated for 10 Golden Globe Awards (winning two) and seven Screen Actors Guild Awards, and received a Peabody Award in 2007.

 On December 14, 2006, Hall was nominated for a Golden Globe Award at the 64th Golden Globe Awards.
 In 2008, the show was nominated for a Primetime Emmy Award for Outstanding Drama Series for its second season (Showtime's first-ever drama to be nominated for the award), and its star for Outstanding Lead Actor in a Drama Series.
 It won neither, losing to Breaking Bad actor Bryan Cranston.
 In 2010, Hall and Lithgow, in their respective categories, each won a Golden Globe for their performances in season four.

 Cultural impact

 American broadcast

 In December 2007, when CBS publicly announced that it was considering Dexter for broadcast reruns in the wake of the shortage of original programming ensuing from the 2007-08 Writers Guild of America strike, the Parents Television Council ("PTC") protested the decision.
 When the network began posting promotional videos of the rebroadcast on YouTube on January 29, 2008, PTC president Timothy F. Winter, in a formal press release, again called for CBS not to air the show on broadcast television, saying that it "should remain on a premium subscription cable network" because "the series compels viewers to empathize with a serial killer, to root for him to prevail, to hope he doesn't get discovered."
 Winters argued that the “consensus of medical opinion is that violent television content can cause long-term and irreparable harm to children."
 Winter called on the public to demand that local affiliates pre-empt Dexter and warned advertisers that the PTC would take action against any affiliates that sponsored the show.

 Following Winter's press release, CBS added parental advisory notices to its broadcast promotions and ultimately rated Dexter TV-14 for broadcast.
 On February 17, 2008, the show premiered edited primarily for "language" and scenes containing sex or the dismemberment of live victims.
-The PTC later objected to CBS' broadcasting of the final two episodes of season one in a two-hour block, and to the episodes' starting times, which were as early as 8 pm in some time zones.
+The PTC later objected to CBS' broadcasting of the final two episodes of season one in a two-hour block, and to the episodes' starting times, which were as early as 8:00 pm in some time zones.

-In 2025, reaction memes emerged on platforms like TikTok and Instagram featuring James Doakes.